 I-Mark was acquired by Global Election Systems (GES) in 1997.
 As part of the acquisition, Bob Urosevich was appointed Vice President of Sales and Marketing at Global.
 Since Global already had signicant market penetration with its Accuvote precinct-count ballot scanner, it was natural to rename the re-packaged EBS Model 100 the AccuVote-TS (touch screen), while the precinct-count scanner became the AccuVote OS (optical scan).
 The AccuVote TS was oficially announced on November 7, 2000, simultaneously with its first use in Mahoning County, Ohio.
 The announcement repeated Bob Urosevich’s vision of eventually migrating to the vote-anywhere model, while at the same time making clear that the AccuVote TS was fully functional as a stand-alone voting machine for precinct use.
 Diebold acquired Global Election Systems in January 2002.
 GES was renamed Diebold Election Systems (DES), and Robert Urosevich, who had been President of GES, became the CEO of DES.

 After unsuccessful efforts to sell the election systems subsidiary, Diebold Election System’s name was changed to Premier Election Solutions in 2007 and Premier was made somewhat independent of Diebold.
 On September 3, 2009 Diebold announced that the company had sold its election system business to Election Systems & Software (ES&S) for only $5 million.
 There was an immediate outcry, because the sale would have given ES&S control over more than 75% of the voting machine market.
 Senator Charles Schumer (D) urged the Justice Department to probe the sale, warning that competition is needed to reduce chances of widespread election fraud.
-About a week after the announced sale, Hart InterCivic led a lawsuit against Diebold and ES&S, claiming that the sale posed an “imminent threat of irreparable harm to other vendors like Hart.”
-On March 8, 2010 the Department of Justice announced that it was requiring ES&S “to divest voting equipment systems assets it purchased in September 2009 from Premier Election Solutions Inc. in order to restore competition.”
+About a week after the announced sale, Hart InterCivic led a lawsuit against Diebold and ES&S, claiming that the sale posed a “significant and imminent threat of irreparable harm to the other vendors like Hart serving less than 20% of voting precincts…” On March 8, 2010 the Department of Justice announced that it was requiring ES&S “to divest voting equipment systems assets it purchased in September 2009 from Premier Election Solutions Inc. in order to restore competition.”
 Dominion Voting Systems, which purchased the assets that ES&S was forced to sell, subsequently purchased Sequoia Voting Systems.

 There is an opaque cover on hinges over the VVPAT viewing window.
 This cover is intended to give voters with visual impairment a higher degree of ballot privacy since they use the audio ballot and do not use the VVPAT for verification.
 Unfortunately, this cover can be shut inadvertently or not reopened after a voter with sight impairment votes.
 This cover should always be open unless a voter with a sight impairment is using the TSX.
 Alternatively, the cover can easily be removed from its hinges and re-attached when necessary.